Pete Lobert, PCC-S

 Do you treat anything beside trauma or relationship issues?

 Yes.
-I have extensive history treating depression, anxiety, anger issues, adjustment issues, life change issues, parenting/family issues, and low self esteem.
+Our counselors have extensive history treating depression, anxiety, anger issues, adjustment issues, life change issues, parenting/family issues, and low self esteem.

 Do you see couples individually, together, or both?